 Both are at odds with the direction of state leadership.
 “Property owners shouldn’t be saddled with rising property taxes while dealing with a pandemic,” said Gov. Greg Abbott. “…local governments, who set property tax rates, should find ways to reduce the tax burden on Texans.
 Whether we’re facing times of challenge or times of prosperity—raising taxes on the people of Texas is never the answer.”

-Despite this, Austin City Council voted unanimously in favor of a $7.1 funding plan for the first phase of Capital Metro’s Project Connect on Monday.
+Despite this, Austin City Council voted unanimously in favor of a $7.1 billion funding plan for the first phase of Capital Metro’s Project Connect on Monday.
 The proposed public transit package includes an additional $300 million for “Transit Supportive Investments,” or anti-displacement measures.
 Capital Metro reduced their original proposal of $10 billion to $7.1, ostensibly in an effort to reduce the financial burden on taxpayers.

 Despite the reduction in scope and budget, the Project Connect proposal will still add significant burden to already overwhelmed local property owners.
 While around 45% of Project Connect will potentially be funded by the federal government, $3.85 billion will need to be funded locally.
 This large sum will come, in part, from property taxes.